A curved bridge with red rails over a flat lake with many trees surrounding it, at a temple in Japan.

 In other words, donโ€™t expect assistance from in-store staff if you have problems.
 Youโ€™d need to contact the b-mobile helpdesk by phone or email if you have any issues.

 Setup was straightforward enough using the instructions included in the package I bought.
 It took around five minutes, and I did it while sitting on the steps outside the BIC Camera store.
+The only caveat is needing access to Wi-Fi to do the initial registration.
+I needed to enter my name, passport number, and a few other details before the SIM would start working.

 Prepaid SIM Costs

-The 21 day/7GB b-mobile package I mentioned above costs 2970 yen (~$19 USD), including tax.
-There’s also a cheaper 1980 yen (~$13) version that lasts for ten days and has 5GB of data to use.
+The 21 day/7GB b-mobile package I mentioned above costs ยฅ2,970, including tax.
+There’s also a cheaper ยฅ1,980 version that lasts for ten days and has 5GB of data to use.

 Topping Up